|Have your Say|

 When the division bell sounds in the chamber, members separate into two groups: for or against, so that their votes can be counted.

 An Act of Parliament is often passed in broad terms leaving administrative detail to be ‘delegated’ to a minister, department, statutory authority or local government.

 Australian Aboriginal Flag

-The Western Australian flag retains the Union Jack and the blue ensign background, but replaces the Southern Cross with its own State emblem, the black swan.
-The black swan was confirmed in a dispatch by Governor William Robinson on 27 November 1875 as the fauna emblem of Western Australia.
+The Western Australian flag retains the Union Jack and the blue ensign background but the State emblem, the black swan, replaces the Southern Cross.

-The Australian National Flag is Australia’s foremost national symbol.
+The Australian flag is Australia’s foremost national symbol.
 The flag was first flown in 1901 and has become an expression of Australian identity and pride.
-The Australian Flag has three elements on a blue background.
-The Union Jack in the upper left corner (or canton) acknowledges Australia’s historical links with the United Kingdom.

 Federation and Federalism